idank/holykeebs-docs/faq/index.md

 If the item is not returned in its original condition, the buyer is responsible for any loss in value.
 This includes transit damage caused by insufficient packaging.

-If your order was sent using free shipping, the original shipping cost will be deducted from your refund, with a minimum deduction of $15.

-### US import tax on returns

-For US customers, import tax collected at checkout is non-refundable.

-### Refund timing
+### Refunds

-Please allow up to 7 days after we receive your return for it to be inspected.
+Once we receive your return, please allow up to 7 days for it to be inspected.
 If approved, the refund will be sent to your original payment method.

+The following amounts are not refunded:

+- If your order was sent using free shipping, the original shipping cost is deducted from your refund (minimum deduction of $15).
+- For US customers, import tax collected at checkout is non-refundable.

 Once the refund is issued, your bank or credit card company may take additional time to process it.
 Please allow up to 10 business days, and contact us if there are any issues.